 - Academic Registrar

-- Assistant Academic Registrars
+- Assistant Academic Registrar

-Chairs the Board, Executive Committee and Fellowship Committee, and represents FPH on a number of related bodies.
+Chairs the Board, Executive Committee and Fellowship Committee and represents FPH on a number of related bodies.

 FPH contacts for the President:

 Elected by the membership for a three- to five-year term.
 Responsible for Professional Standards and Revalidation.
 Chairs the Public Health Standards & Knowledge Committee.

 Meradin has always been a strong advocate for high standards in public health practice and using systems to ensure these standards are maintained.
 She has enjoyed working in public health for 18 years and is an experienced director of public health.
 She established an excellent public health and commissioning team in a large county council, which influenced the adoption of multiple public health strategies and significantly changed the direction of commissioned public health services in the county.
 She has also worked across London and Kent in a number of health authorities and primary care trusts (PCTs).
 She is currently Director of Public Health at the London Borough of Newham.

 Meradin has been a member of the FPH Board, chair of the FPH Public Health & Primary Care Group and successfully submitted her portfolio to the UK Voluntary Register in 2006.

 Meradin is the first FPH officer from a background other than medicine.